yvandermeer/sugarspoon/doc/usage_coverage_reporting.md

 This allows for a a clean coverage baseline. **Running an empty suite (e.g. ?grep=xx) should not produce any coverage output**.

 Use stubs/mocks to isolate the SUT from its dependencies.
-See [Isolate the code under test](#isolate-code-under-test).
+See [Isolate the code under test][doc_isolate_code] for more details.

 [doc_use_utils]: ../doc/usage_utility_functions.md#utility-basetest
+[doc_isolate_code]: ../doc/techniques.md#isolate-code-under-test